 - The CDC provides a good starting guide to help protect your home and the health of your family from various pests such as rats, flies, roaches, mosquitos, and fleas.

-Climate (which is part of the environment) is the overarching system that surrounds our homes and one of the main reasons we build houses - to protect ourselves from weather and natural phenomena.
+Climate is part of the environment and the overarching system that surrounds our homes.
+The main reason we build houses is to protect ourselves from weather and natural phenomena.

-Setting aside extreme events, homes should be designed in a way that adheres to the local climate zone characteristics and the microclimate around the home and meet the following objectives:
+Homes should be designed to adhere to the local climate zone characteristics and the micro-climate around the home, in order to achieve:

-- Provide thermal comfort for house occupants at all times with minimal active heating and cooling, resulting in great energy savings and resilience (less dependency on the grid)
+- Thermal comfort for house occupants at all times with minimal active heating and cooling, resulting in great energy savings.

-Achieving these objectives require the right design, choice of materials and proper construction.
+Achieving these objectives requires proper design, construction, and choice of materials.
 Building codes are a good starting point however, they set the minimum requirements and don’t always cover all the best practices.
 Assuming houses are built to last 50 - 100 years, the goal should be to ensure their design can meet future challenges and demonstrate the same efficiency and durability over such time.

 Remember, working with the environment and adhering to the local climate zone is the necessary first step.
-The next step is being ready for future extreme events, those - “one in a century events” - which now occur more often.
+The next step is being ready for future extreme events which now occur more frequently.
 These require additional measures and planning.

 KEEP COOL.
 BUILD RESILIENCE.
 EAMPACT.